If your actions inspire others to dream more, learn more, do more and become more, you are a leader!

 The Trait Theory:

-It has often been said, “Great leaders are born, not made.”
+Generally, People often say, “Great leaders are born, not made.”
 Trait Theory takes this saying literally.
-If you have the ability to lead, you were born with it, with no way to learning those skills.
+If you have the ability to lead, you were born with it, with no way to learn those skills.
 This theory expands on the Great Man Theory by defining what makes great leaders “great.”

-Today, we recognize that true leadership seems to come from a combination of both theories – and more.
-As we have seen, there are wide varieties of leadership qualities.
+Today, we recognize that true leadership seems to come from a combination of both theories and a wide variety of other leadership qualities.
 Everyone has some ability in at least one or more of these areas.
-This means that under the right circumstances, anyone can rise to a leadership role and be successful based on the leadership style that best matches their personality if they know how to use that ability to properly address the situation at hand.
+Consequently, This means that under the right circumstances, anyone can rise to a leadership role and be successful based on the leadership style that best matches their personality if they know how to use that ability to properly address the situation at hand.
 Other leadership skills can indeed be learned, developed, and mastered.

 Transformational Leadership:

 In 1978, James MacGregor Burns introduced the idea of transformational leadership as he researched political leaders.
-Burns theorized that “transformational leadership” is actually a process where leaders interact with their followers and inspire each other to advance together.
-His characteristics and behaviors demonstrated the differences between “management” and “leadership.”
-People and organizations are transformed due to the leadership style and abilities of the leader, who is able to convey a vision and guide the transformation.
+Burns theorized that “transformational leadership” is a process where leaders interact with their followers and inspire each other to advance together.
+Moreover, His characteristics and behaviors demonstrated the differences between “management” and “leadership.”
+The leadership style and abilities of the leader transform both people and organizations, as the leader conveys a vision and guides the transformation.

-Bernard M. Bass, in 1985, added to Burns’ transformational leadership theory buy shifting the focus to the followers.
+Bernard M. Bass, in 1985, added to Burns’ transformational leadership theory by shifting the focus to the followers.
 It is not the individual traits and vision of the leader that matter as much as it is their ability to influence the feelings, attitudes, and commitment of their followers.
-As we mentioned before in productivity studies, if followers feel they can trust a leader (or better yet, if they admire a leader who can stimulate a sense of loyalty and respect) the followers go beyond what was originally expected of them and will do so happily.
-As a result, productivity and unity increases.
-The followers are transformed by a charismatic, motivational leader.
+As mentioned before in productivity studies, when followers believe they can trust a leader (or even better, when they admire a leader who can inspire loyalty and respect), they exceed their original expectations and do so willingly.
+Consequently, productivity and unity increase resulting in a charismatic, motivational leader transforming the followers.

 One of the prominent trait of leader is to challenge the status quo situation.